gwastro/pycbc/docs/ahope/daily_ahope.rst

  * The ahope-asset-dir points to the location where the CSS files needed for the html page are stored.
 This is your lalsuite source directory and then /lalapps/src/inspiral.
 This will be removed in the future and read from a web-accessible location.
  * The ahope-html-basedir is the directory in which you want the output html pages to appear.
 Pages will be in subdirectories in this corresponding to unique days.
 So for me I might see output in directories like /home/spxiwh/public_html/ER4/test/201308/20130812/
- * The segments-veto-definer-file points to the veto-definer-file.
-This will be changed to take a url input not a filepath.
  * omega-conf-file points to the configuration for omega.
 Currently omega doesn't work within daily ahope, this will be fixed.
  * Everything under [executables] points to the executables that will be used.
 These should be changed as appropriate